-3.50 Prone Restraint
+Prone Restraint

-3.51 The department of health defines prone restraint as:

-'the use of restraint in a face down or chest down position.
+- 3.4.24 The department of health defines prone restraint as: - 'the use of restraint in a face down or chest down position.
 Incidents of restraint that involve a service user being placed face down or chest down for any period (even if briefly prior to being turned over), should be defined as prone restraint.
-Similarly if a service user falls or places themselves in a face down or chest down position during a restrictive intervention, this should be defined as prone restraint' (DH, 2014).

-- 3.52 Wherever possible prone/face down/chest down restraint should be avoided. - 3.53 Unless there are cogent reasons for doing so (e.g. security and safety entering a seclusion room) there should be no planned or intentional restraint of a person in the prone position (whereby they are forcibly laid on their front) on any surface, not just the floor. - 3.54 'Cogent reasons for doing so' should be discussed and agreed by the MDT and clearly documented in the service user's care records.
-As noted in section 1.8 of this policy, cogent reasons may include: risk and safety for the service user and staff or when it is the expressed view of the service user as part of their advanced statement or PBSP (or equivalent). - 3.55 Restraint should never be used to threaten or intimidate.
+Similarly if a service user falls or places themselves in a face down or chest down position during a restrictive intervention, this should be defined as prone restraint' (DH, 2014). - 3.4.25 Wherever possible prone/face down/chest down restraint should be avoided. - 3.4.26 Unless there are cogent reasons for doing so (e.g. security and safety entering a seclusion room) there should be no planned or intentional restraint of a person in the prone position (whereby they are forcibly laid on their front) on any surface, not just the floor. - 3.4.27 'Cogent reasons for doing so' should be discussed and agreed by the MDT and clearly documented in the service user's care records.
+As noted in section 1.8 of this policy, cogent reasons may include: risk and safety for the service user and staff or when it is the expressed view of the service user as part of their advanced statement or PBSP (or equivalent). - 3.4.28 Restraint should never be used to threaten or intimidate.
 This constitutes abuse.

-3.56 Mechanical Restraint
+Mechanical Restraint

-3.57 The Trust has the facility to use mechanical restraint in Secure and Complex Care Services and Psychiatric Intensive Care Units.
+3.4.29 The Trust has the facility to use mechanical restraint in Secure and Complex Care Services and Psychiatric Intensive Care Units.
+Handcuffs are permitted for high risk escorts outside of the hospital site.
+The handcuff policy will provide detailed information.
 The Emergency Response Belt (ERB) is used to convey people to avoid prolonged restraint, and in extreme instances of sustained self-harm.
 This is usually from a clinical area to a seclusion area.

-Use of the ERB is determined by the ERB Policy and is decided as an appropriate measure by direct referral to the Director of Nursing and the Medical Director.
-Detailed guidance on the use of handcuffs for conveying service users can be found in the Policy for the Use of Handcuffs.
+3.4.30 Use of the ERB is determined by the ERB Policy and is decided as an appropriate measure by direct referral to the Director of Nursing and the Medical Director.
+Detailed guidance on the use of handcuffs for conveying service users can be found in the

-3.58 Seclusion and Longer Term Segregation
+Seclusion and Longer Term Segregation

-3.59 Comprehensive and detailed guidance on the use of seclusion and longer-term segregation can be found in the Seclusion (and Long Term Segregation) Policy.
+3.4.31 Comprehensive and detailed guidance on the use of seclusion and longer-term segregation can be found in the Seclusion and Segregation Policy.

-3.60 Rapid Tranquilisation
+Rapid Tranquilisation

-3.61 Comprehensive and detailed guidance on the appropriate use and post administration monitoring of rapid tranquilisation in the management of violence and aggression can be found in the Rapid Tranquilisation Policy.
+3.4.32 Comprehensive and detailed guidance on the appropriate use and post administration monitoring of rapid tranquilisation in the management of violence and aggression can be found in the Rapid Tranquilisation Policy.